Guide to the best Wisconsin Halloween events and activities, including Halloween parties, haunted houses, and more.

 Fox Lake is a pretty village that hugs the shores of the lake after which it was named.

-But don’t be fooled by the seemingly calm exterior, the place is actually crawling with all sorts of ghastly creatures that like nothing more than scaring the wits out of you.
+But don’t be fooled by the seemingly calm exterior; the place is crawling with all sorts of dreadful creatures that are nothing more than scaring the wits out of you.

 If the spooks and ghouls don’t put you off, fall festivals in Wisconsin don’t come spookier than the annual Fox Lake Spooktacular Fall Festival.

-This family-friendly event takes place in downtown Fox Lake and features tons of kids’ activities to keep the little ones entertained.
+This family-friendly event takes place in downtown Fox Lake and features many kids’ activities to keep the little ones entertained.

-Local businesses get in on the fun by getting spookily decorating for the event and you’ll encounter numerous zombies and ghouls roaming the streets.
+Local businesses get in on the fun by spookily decorating for the event, and you’ll encounter numerous zombies and ghouls roaming the streets.

 15. Brave Boo at the Zoo in Milwaukee

-The annual Boo at the Zoo event held at the Milwaukee Zoo is a great activity for all the family, and perfect for fun fall weekend getaways in Wisconsin.
+The annual Boo at the Zoo event held at the Milwaukee Zoo is a great activity for all the family and is perfect for fun fall weekend getaways in Wisconsin.

 If you’re looking for a Halloween party, Milwaukee Zoo puts on a whole host of great things as part of the Boo at the Zoo event that goes on throughout the Halloween festivities.